mandeeps708/booking_system/README.md

 0. Edit booking_system/settings.py file.
 Things to be edited are:

     - In the 'DATABASES' section, replace the root in the 'USER' field with your mysql username and 1234 with your mysql password.These are the details those you entered in step 2 above.

+    - In the bottom, set your own email account to EMAIL_HOST_USER and Google App Password to EMAIL_HOST_PASSWORD.
+You'll be able to generate a Google App password easily after activating 2-step verification in Gmail Account.

 0. Create a superuser for your project: